fauu/Kamite/README.md

   # [RELOADABLE]
   filter {
-    # A comma-delimited list of strings representing regular expressions.
+    # A comma-delimited list of strings representing regular expressions against
-    # Incoming chunks will be matched against each of the expressions, and if
+    # which incoming chunks will be matched.
+If there is at least one match, the
-    # there is at least one match, the matching chunk will be entirely rejected.
+    # matching chunk will be rejected entirely.
+See the "Filtering chunks"
-    # See the "Filtering chunks" section of the Readme
+    # section of the Readme
     rejectPatterns = […]
   }